 How does an optometrist diagnose diabetic retinopathy?

 As part of your eye examination it is common for your optometrist to put eye drops in your eyes when checking for diabetic retinopathy.
-They may need to take a photograph of your retina for comparison at your next eye examination.
+They may need to take a photograph or scan of your retina for comparison at your next eye examination.
 If you are diabetic, your optometrist may need to see you once a year.
 They will refer patients whom they suspect have more severe diabetic retinopathy to an ophthalmologist (eye surgeon) for management and treatment.